A Rolinska Thriller

 When she saw the Senator’s smile, a sheepish grin flashed across her face.

 “I’m so sorry, Senator.
 I’m usually not this clumsy.”

 “No need to apologize.
 Why don’t you hand over that book and I’ll sign it for you?”

-She offered her pen, but the Senator pulled one from the inner pocket of his suit jacket.
+She pushed the pen forward, but the Senator pulled one from the inner pocket of his suit jacket.

-Poised to write in her book, “What’s your name?”
+Poised to write in her book, he asked, “What’s your name?”

 “Candace, but my friends call me Candy.”